-Local - Actuator selected for Local control using a Rotork setting tool or Rotork App.
+Local - Actuator selected for Local control using a Rotork setting tool.
 Infrared local control has a range of approximately 0.25 m (10") and must be in direct line of sight.
 Bluetooth local control has a range up to approximately 10 m (30 ft) depending on environment.

 Remote - Actuator selected for Remote control.
-Rotork setting tool and Rotork App control keys are inactive and the actuator responds only to remote control signals.
+Rotork setting tool control keys are inactive and the actuator responds only to remote control signals.